Extra Info For Parents

 On every camp there is always a mixture of abilities - however the camps are not really suitable for complete beginners.
 This means that if you've literally just gone out and bought your first skateboard or scooter, then you might find the camps a bit intensive.
 Campers should at least be happy with the basics and know how to use a skatepark safely.
 Get in contact if you're unsure.

 What are the arrival and departure times?

-Campers should be dropped off between 9 and 10am on Monday morning – and picked up on Friday between 5 and 6pm.
+Campers MUST be dropped off before 10am on Monday morning – and picked up on Friday between 5 and 6pm.
 You can find map and directions to the camp below.

 What should we pack?